brunomdsilva/investio/README.md

 Throughout the development of this project, I used several tools and packages to enhance structure, type safety, and functionality:

 -   **Laravel Blueprint**: Used to generate database structure and boilerplate code.
-This helped with a quick and efficient setup for models, controllers, and migrations.
+This helped with a quick and efficient setup for models, factories, and migrations.
 -   **Laravel Data and TypeScript Transformer**: These tools provided a bridge between backend data models and TypeScript types in the frontend, ensuring consistent type safety across the application.
 -   **Spatie Options**: This package was used to manage select input options, making it easy to handle predefined values and improve data consistency in forms.
 -   **Axios**: Employed for making asynchronous HTTP requests within React components, which helps avoid prop drilling, keeps the codebase cleaner, and improves performance.